ilg-physics-ucsb/physics3l-manual/lab1-balldrop-Week2/lab1.md

 :::Exercise
 Energy Loss v.s.
 Bounces:
 :::Question
-Derive an equation that determines the energy lost after a bounce that *only* uses the max heights.
-Show any relevant work.
+Derive an equation that determines the percent energy lost after a bounce that *only* uses the max heights.
+Show any relevant work **Hint: The percent energy loss is the energy lost during the collision divided by the initial energy of the ball.**
 :::

 1. Make another table that calculates the energy lost after each bounce using the equation derived above.
-Title this table "Energy Lost Each Bounce"
-AVOCADO
-2. Plot these sets of data on a graph where the y-axis is the ball's energy lost and the x-axis is the bounce number.
+Title this table "Percent Energy Lost Each Bounce" **Hint: since you will need to know the initial energy to calculate the percent energy lost, you will not be able to perform this calculation for the first bounce.**
+2. Calculate the average percent energy lost per bounce.
+Create a plot of the average percent energy lost per bounce as a function of bounce number.
 3. Repeat this with the data from your other ball.

 :::Question
-(a) For each ball, does the energy lost seem to increase, decrease, or stay the same?
+a) For each ball, does the energy lost seem to increase, decrease, or stay the same?
 Explain your reasoning.

-(b) Does your observation in part (a) match Newton's Experimental Law?
+b) Does your observation in part (a) match Newton's Experimental Law?
 If not, where do you think the law fails in your experiment?
 :::

 :::